Why Are Cats So Soft? Here Are 5 Fascinating Reasons!

 Aside from that, humans can’t resist cuddling a cat because of its soft coat.
 However, you should know that not all cat breeds are fond of tight hugs.

-What is the softest cat?
+What is are the softest cats?

 If you’re looking for a soft cat to cuddle with, you’ll never go wrong with a Ragdoll.
 This long-haired kitty is affectionate and always craves hugs.